brege/kometa-letterboxd/README.md

 Surfacing content in a mature Plex library that is neither chaotically random nor repetitively ordered (imdb rating, date released, top 250 X) is a great challenge.

 This project interfaces Plex with Letterboxd through scripting *around* Kometa.
-This tool build the Kometa config files to be batched with Kometa's normal job runs.
+This tool builds the Kometa config files to be batched with Kometa's normal job runs.
 The first two are rather simple, a monthly serial collection "group" and another to build a letterboxd-tagged collection.
 The third is more sophisticated, integrating [Letterboxd's Showdowns](https://letterboxd.com/showdown/) feature into a Plex library.
 I quite like this feature on Letterboxd.
 Seeing these lists without context is a cross-word-like game.

 #### List Builders